Under deadly Israeli siege, north Gaza residents face terrifying ultimatum

 After another recent strike, Ms. Nabil and her family saw the bodies of a woman and a man lying against the fence of the house they were sheltering in.

-Her eldest daughter, 13, now regularly asks: “Will I be killed?”
+Her eldest daughter, who is 13 years old, now regularly asks, “Will I be killed?”

 But for even those who decide to leave northern Gaza, the journey is just as harrowing, Palestinians say.